hyperledger/indy-hipe/text/0021-enhanced-did-doc/README.md

 }
 ```

 Policy creation/modification will be introduced as new transactions and will have corresponding authorizations.
+The transaction for adding/updating/removing keys will not change apart from additional authorizations for policies.

 # Reference
 [reference]: #reference